Nathaniel P. Banks: Army of the Gulf

 In November 1862, President Lincoln gave Banks command of the Army of the Gulf, and asked him to organize a force of 30,000 new recruits, drawn from New York and New England.
 As a former governor of Massachusetts, he was politically connected to the governors of these states, and the recruitment effort was successful.
-In December he sailed from New York with a large force of raw recruits to replace Maj.
+In December, he sailed from New York with a large force of raw recruits to replace Maj.
 Gen. Benjamin Butler at New Orleans, Louisiana, as commander of the Department of the Gulf.
 Butler disliked Banks, but welcomed him to New Orleans and briefed him on civil and military affairs of importance.
 Gideon Welles, Secretary of the Navy, doubted the wisdom of replacing Butler (also a political general, and later a Massachusetts governor) with Banks, who he thought was a less able leader and administrator.
 Banks had to contend not just with Southern opposition to the occupation of New Orleans, but also to politically hostile Radical Republicans both in the city and in Washington, who criticized his moderate approach to administration.

 Siege of Port Hudson

 Part of Banks's orders included instructions to advance up the Mississippi River to join forces with Ulysses S. Grant, in order to gain control of the waterway, which was under Confederate control between Vicksburg, Mississippi and Port Hudson, Louisiana.
 Grant was moving against Vicksburg, and Banks was under orders to secure Port Hudson before joining Grant at Vicksburg.
 He did not move immediately, because the garrison at Port Hudson was reported to be large, his new recruits were ill-equipped and insufficiently trained for action, and he was overwhelmed by the bureaucratic demands of administering the occupied portions of Louisiana.
 He did send forces to reoccupy Baton Rouge, and sent a small expedition that briefly occupied Galveston, Texas but was evicted in the Battle of Galveston on January 1, 1863.

-In 1862, several Union gunboats had successfully passed onto the river between Vicksburg and Port Hudson, interfering with Confederate supply and troop movements.
+In 1862, several Union gunboats successfully passed onto the river between Vicksburg and Port Hudson, interfering with Confederate supply and troop movements.
 In March 1863, after they had been captured or destroyed, naval commander David Farragut sought to run the river past Port Hudson in a bid to regain control over that area, and convinced Banks to make a diversionary land attack on the Confederate stronghold.
 Banks marched with 12,000 men from Baton Rouge on March 13, but was unable to reach the enemy position due to inaccurate maps.
 He then compounded the failure to engage the enemy with miscommunications with Farragut.
 The naval commander successfully navigated two gunboats past Port Hudson, taking fire en route, without support.
 Banks ended up retreating back to Baton Rouge, his troops plundering all along the way.
-The episode was a further blow to Banks's reputation as a military commander, leaving many with the false impression he had not wanted to support Farragut.
+The episode was a further blow to Banks's reputation as a military commander, leaving many with the false impression that he had not wanted to support Farragut.